okinawabob/um/ifsm201.md

 #### Quiz 3 must be completed before our next class

-- Submit only Asgn2-YourName.xlsx file and verify this by not hiding extensions of known file types on your computer and open the file in MS Excel.
-Must be uploaded and submitted on ***<abbr title="Learning Experience Online">LEO</abbr> Assignments*** before next class.
-The assignment will be graded based on described requirements.
+The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
+The third week you will be permitted to take the quiz only once.
+You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
+If you walk away and the quiz times out you will receive a zero on that quiz.

+- Quiz 3: Computer Software
 {: .check}

 #### Academic Integrity Tutorial must be completed before Week 6

 Begin working through the Academic Integrity Tutorial this week.
 This tutorial is not due until Week 6, but you must score a 90% or higher on the Academic Integrity Tutorial quiz to pass which may take several attempts at this quiz.
 After receiving 90% or above you need to download the certificate as a PDF file and upload to its assignment folder.
 The Academic Integrity Tutorial hyperlink is at:
 <http://www.umuc.edu/current-students/learning-resources/academic-integrity/tutorial/index.cfm>

-#### Quiz 3 must be completed before our next class

-The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
-The third week you will be permitted to take the quiz only once.
-You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
-If you walk away and the quiz times out you will receive a zero on that quiz.

-- Quiz 3: Computer Software
-{: .check}

 If you have any questions about the class or assignments feel free to post in the LEO Discussion > Ask your Professor.
 There are no required discussions this week.